 I’ve been tracking shares for the last 6 weeks since installing the Visibli.Com bar. as outlined in this post.
 Visibli is set as the default link shortener in Bitli.Com and Tweetdeck.
 By shortening links using the default shortener before sharing in Google+, Facebook and LinkedIn, I’ve been able to track all shares and opens, and identify who has been doing the sharing and opening.
 Visibli allows full tracking and analytics, presented in an easy to read format.

 The other area I have been placing close attention to is the networks of people sharing, in order to look at relevance to target audience, and what I’ve found is that a share in LinkedIn is worth 6 shares in the closest channel, (twitter.)
+Check this out here and see the drastic difference.
 A share in twitter is most likely to be shared, 5 x more than the other channels, followed by Facebook.
 Shares from Google+, as well as opens were very low, suggesting that whilst I have a reasonable number of connections in the channel, 95% of these are duplicated in other channels, indicating that they are either not visiting the channel day-to-day or make it their last destination.

 Facebook friends make the most loyal connections, and are 3 x more likely to open a link shared in this channel, with the same people repeatedly sharing through likes.